ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 # Project: Data Warehouse

-This project explores the use of AWS' managed Postgres and Redshift database services using [Iowa liquor sales data](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy) joined with [NOAA weather data](https://www.ncdc.noaa.gov/cdo-web/) in Iowa.
-The objectives are to learn more of how these two offerings behave for both an OLTP and OLAP workflow where users are trying to derive insights from the relation between liquor sales and weather patterns (such as snowfall and rainfall).
+This project explores the use of AWS' managed Postgres and Redshift database services using [Iowa liquor sales data](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy) joined with [NOAA weather data](https://www.ncdc.noaa.gov/cdo-web/).
+The objectives are to better understand how these two offerings behave for both OLTP (regularly loading new data into a source of truth database) and OLAP (extracting insights that may span multiple tables) workflows.
+In general, the objectives with this data are to derive insights regarding the liquor sales data, such as investigating monthly liquor sales by store or the relation between liquor sales and weather patterns (such as snowfall and rainfall).
 In particular, this will be explored from the perspective of a user who needs to support both a source of truth (must have access to in-sync data, although this access need not be fully performant and could be infrequent) and analytics workflows (such as for a dashboard or machine learning use cases).

 TO ADD:
 * explore and assess data, before schema?